 1985- Scott attempts to start the opening narration without success.

 Rosa is removing P-9 flyers from the newspapers Scott is supposed to be delivering on his paper route.
 Gunnar is on the phone with the newspaper editor to complain about the P-9 propaganda that is being attached to the newspapers.
 Rosa vents in Spanish about keeping the community safe when Scott enters.
 He has clearly fallen on his bike and exclaims that he can no longer go on his paper route because the tire on his bike popped on a hunk of nails left in the driveway.
 Someone left lots of these nail balls in the driveway in order to stop Gunnar from going to work.
 Rosa decides that Scott shouldn’t finish his paper route which leads to Scott’s protests that he needs the money for Space Camp.
 Gunnar and Rosa break to Scott that they will not be able to afford to send him to Space Camp this summer because they lost too much money during the strike.
 Scott becomes upset and declares that he hates the strike.
-Rosa assures her son that he will get to the moon one day, even if she needs to fly him there herself.
 Scott leaves to clean up and Gunnar becomes frustrated by the situation.
 He throws the nail-clump into the trash can and goes outside to collect the others.

 From their perspective homes, Trig and Gunnar call Principal Hardy asking him to move Scott & Jude’s lockers away from each other.